Puget Sound has 2,600 undergraduate students and 250 graduate students.

 Additionally, Puget Sound faculty, students, and members of the south Puget Sound community participate in public projects through our Civic Scholarship Project.
 One of our most popular programs is “The Road Home: Homeless Policy for Pierce County” where professors and students from the Psychology Department collaborate to gather research in efforts to better understand homelessness in Tacoma.

 School spirit is strong at Puget Sound.
 While it manifests itself at sporting events (which are free for students to attend), it also occurs in many facets of campus.
 Students represent Puget Sound proudly around the country at athletic events, academic conferences, musical performances, and theater performances.
-Check out the homegrown spirit group on campus, Logger Nation, profiled in this article from the Puget Sound school newspaper, The Trail.

 The rooms in the traditional style residence halls are spacious and bright; every room has at least one window, even those in the basement level.
 All rooms come furnished with a twin-XL length bed, a chest of drawers, closet, bookcase, desk, chair, and both waste and recycling bins for each student.
 Also, all rooms are cable-ready, offer wireless internet access, and are equipped with a university telephone and a voicemail for each student.
 Every residence hall also has coin-operated laundry machines, kitchen facilities, study areas, TV lounges, and recreational areas for student use.
 Learn more about specific residence halls.